The Ancient Religion of Judaism

-The books of the Torah acknowledge the one eternal and all-powerful God of Judaism, and the agreement between God and the Jewish people to observe the symbolic rituals of the Jewish faith in remembrance of the Israelite people as they fought for religious freedom thousands of years ago, traveling through the desert in search of the “promised land.”
+The books of the Torah acknowledge the eternal and all-powerful God of Judaism.
+The Jewish people observe the symbolic rituals that originate in the Torah in remembrance of the Israelite people who were freed from enslavement in Egypt and led by Moses through the desert, having their faith tested again and again as they searched for the “promised land.”

 The Story of Moses

-The prophet Moses is said to have written the Torah, the first five books of the Old Testament.
+The prophet Moses is said to have written the Torah, the first five books of the Jewish Tanakh and the Old Testament Bible of Christianity.
 His place in history is a familiar narrative that began 3500 years ago and symbolizes the beginning of the relationship between God and the Israelite people.

 In 1500 BCE, Egypt was ruled by a Pharaoh who had enslaved the Israelites, forcing them to build temples and monuments from stone that was transported miles across the desert landscape to settlements along the Nile River.
 To keep the Israelite population under control and prevent any future uprisings, the Pharaoh had ordered every newborn Hebrew male to be killed.
 Moses’ mother placed him in a basket afloat on the Nile River where he drifted downstream and was found by the Pharaoh’s daughter.